-- Effective January 1, 2016, MFT applicants are now required to pass two new exams, replacing the existing exams. - California Law and Ethics Exam replaced the Standard Written Exam and must be taken within the first year of registration.
-It is designed to assess the applicant's knowledge of the ability to apply legal and ethical standards relating to clinical practice. - California Clinical Exam replaced the Clinical Vignette Exam and will be taken upon completion of supervised experience hours.
+- California Law and Ethics Exam must be taken within the first year of registration.
+It is designed to assess the applicant's knowledge of the ability to apply legal and ethical standards relating to clinical practice. - California Clinical Exam will be taken upon completion of supervised experience hours.
 It is designed to assess an applicant's knowledge of psychotherapeutic principles and methods in treatment and their application and the ability to make judgments about appropriate techniques, methods and objectives as applicable to the profession's scope of practice.

 Additionally, "...Registrants must take the California Law and Ethics Exam within their first year as an intern, and before renewing their intern number if not passed the first time.
 If a registrant does not take the Law and Ethics Exam during a renewal period, he or she will not be permitted to renew the registration until the exam has been taken.
-If a registrant does not pass the Law and Ethics Exam during a renewal period, he or she will be required to take a 12-hour continuing education course on California Law and Ethics in order to be eligible to re-take the Law and Ethics Exam..."
+If a registrant does not pass the Law and Ethics Exam during a renewal period, he or she will be required to take a 12-hour continuing education course on California Law and Ethics in order to be eligible to retake the Law and Ethics Exam..."
 (California BBS).